Testing for COVID-19: Early Alert Service

 How long do I have to wait for the results?

-We will make every effort to provide results within 24 hours of testing, although during periods of high demand or as a consequence of the swab testing machine breakdown/maintenance, results can be significantly delayed.
+We will make every effort to provide results within 36 hours of testing, although during periods of high demand or as a consequence of the swab testing machine breakdown/maintenance, results can be significantly delayed.
+Please email the Results Liaison Team if you have not received your result within 48 hours.

 What happens if I test negative?

-If you test negative, you will receive this result electronically.
-You can stop self-isolating except in four circumstances:
+If you test negative, you can stop self-isolating except in three circumstances:

-- You continue to have a high fever, cough and loss of smell – in which case you must continue to self-isolate following government guidelines (if you also have diarrhoea or vomiting, self-isolate for 48 hours after these symptoms have subsided).
+- You continue to have a high temperature – in which case you must continue to self-isolate following government guidelines (if you also have diarrhoea or vomiting, self-isolate for 48 hours after these symptoms have subsided).

 - You are in self-isolation because of government quarantine requirements on arrival from overseas – in which case you must continue to do so until the end of the instructed period.
-A negative test does not release you from these quarantine requirements as you could still be incubating the virus.
+As above, a negative test does not release you from these quarantine requirements, as you could still be incubating the virus.

 What happens if I test positive?

-If you test positive, a clinician will telephone you.
 You and your household will need to continue to self-isolate.
-You will be contacted by Public Health England.
-We will also inform your college and/or department as appropriate, both to try to ensure that you have the support you need and to initiate a rapid response to minimise the risks to others.
+A public health body will contact you – Public Health England, NHS Test and Trace, or Oxfordshire County Council's contact tracing service – to initiate the track and trace process.
+We will also inform your college and/or department, as applicable, both to ensure that you have the support you need and to initiate a rapid response to minimise the risks to others.

 How accurate are the tests?